Data Centers in Akron

 Natural Disaster Risk

-Akron has a very low natural disaster risk profile, with a FEMA National Risk Index score of 19.50 out of 100, as of September 2025.
-This positions the market as a safe location for critical infrastructure and data backup.
+Akron has a very low natural disaster risk profile, with a FEMA National Risk Index score of 19.50 as of September 2025.
+This makes it an ideal location for critical infrastructure requiring high uptime and minimal environmental disruption.
+The primary risks, while minimal, include severe winter weather, river flooding, tornadoes, and strong winds.
+The region has very low exposure to major threats like earthquakes or hurricanes.